Learn How to Make the Most of a Business Meeting

 - Get People to Talk About Themselves: Most people love to talk about themselves so make sure to ask those you meet about their jobs, their lives (without getting too personal) and their hobbies.

-- Beware of Alcohol: While alcohol will probably not be served during the meeting it may be served at accompanying social events.
-Drinking alcohol may relax you but it can also lessen your inhibitions.
+- Beware of Alcohol: While alcohol will probably not be served during the meeting, it may be served at accompanying social events.
+Drinking alcohol may relax you, but it can also lessen your inhibitions.
 You may say things that you shouldn't.
-While you may want to have one drink, you should only do so if you know it won't affect you but you shouldn't have more than that.
+While you may want to have one drink, you should only do so if you know it won't affect you, but you shouldn't have more than that.

-After the Meeting is Over
+After It is Over

 - Take Home Something Valuable: Takeaways are the most important byproduct of business meetings.
 They can include new ideas to implement in your job or new people to add to your network.